Hands on: Samsung Galaxy S22 Ultra review

 The new Samsung Galaxy S22 Ultra betters its older sibling in several key aspects, including snappier processing, improved photography (particularly at night) greater efficiency, a more eco-conscious design and of course the built-in S Pen – which is the best S Pen experience we've tested to date and the most akin to actually writing on a non-digital surface.

-Of course, as a flagship device it will likely come with a hefty recommended retail price, but if you can afford it, the added perks mean there's an awful lot to like.
+Of course, as a flagship device it comes with a hefty recommended retail price (although, with prices starting at £1149 / $1199 / AU$1849, it's the same launch price as the S21 Ultra) if you can afford it, the added perks mean there's an awful lot to like.
 And having held it, the IP68-rated S22 Ultra (a rating which applies to the S Pen as well as the device itself) feels practically unbreakable too.

 Could Samsung's Galaxy S22 Ultra finally tempt iOS-lovers into the premium Android realm?
-In a word, we think it might.
+We think it might.
 The superior user experience is aided by slick and helpful S Pen support which, when added to its especially vibrant display and finished off with remarkable photography features, presents the most compelling case yet for abandoning the Apple cart.

 But, of course, we'll save our final judgement for the full review.